 Elemental Science Blog

-Adding Current Events into your Science Studies 0
+4 Easy Steps to Add Current Events into your Homeschool Science Plan 0

 Adding a current events study to a subject can increase the student’s interest as well as inform him or her of the latest advances in the field.
 Having a student read a relevant article or two each month will enhance what he or she is learning in a subject.